leihuayi/OpenglIsland/README.txt

 Overview
 ---------------------------------------------------------------------------

-This project renders an animation of a Terrain
+This project renders a island created from a heightmap with flowing water around.

 demo.mp4 shows a demonstration of the result